 - When you test your shipping rates, you should now see a split checkout with separated rates.

-The example shown above is what split checkout will look like with ShipperHQ’s Enhanced checkout.
+The example shown above is what split checkout will look like with ShipperHQ’s Enhanced checkout with origin description.
 The view on standard Zoey and M1 installs will just show the shipping rates, not products.